AWS S3

 Boolean

-The sink connector optimizes performance by padding the output files.
+The sink connector optimizes performance by padding the output objects.
 This proves beneficial when using the S3 Source connector to restore data.
-This file padding ensures that files are ordered lexicographically, allowing the S3 Source connector to skip the need for reading, sorting, and processing all files, thereby enhancing efficiency.
+This object name padding ensures that objects are ordered lexicographically, allowing the S3 Source connector to skip the need for reading, sorting, and processing all objects, thereby enhancing efficiency.

 UNCOMPRESSED